Poverty Studies Summer Institute

 The Poverty Studies Summer Institute is a unique study opportunity that brings together practitioners, students and community members into an intimate learning community to explore the causes and impacts of poverty and best practices in how to reduce and end it.
 The program consists of a variety of workshops and courses that provide both the knowledge and skill base to work effectively in the practice of poverty reduction.
 Courses may be eligible for credit for Ambrose University degree programs.

+The 2025 Summer Institute offers a variety of workshops and academic courses throughout the month of May.
+Residence accommodation is available if required.
 To receive updates about the Summer Institute please email us at povertyinstitute@ambrose.edu.

 WORKSHOPS